Azure/iotedge-eflow/samples/serial/serial-over-network.md

 ### Setup Client
 - Connect EFLOW VM via Windows Admin Center or Powershell.
+Check [Create a new deployment](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-on-windows?view=iotedge-2018-06&tabs=powershell#create-a-new-deployment) on how to create your deployment of EFLOW on your target device.
 - Run socat in client mode: from the WAC CLI or Powershell window, type `sudo socat pty,link=/dev/ttyVirtS0,raw,user=iotedge-user,group=dialout,mode=777 tcp:172.18.246.137:5002`.
 The command create a virtual serial port (**/dev/ttyVirtS0**) and relay data between the virtual serial port and server (ip address **172.18.246.137**, port **5002**)

 ### Verify connection